 According to the United States Department of Labor, in 2011 there were 117 cases per 10,000 where full-time workers suffered from a nonfatal occupational injury or illness which required days off to recuperate, which statistically had not changed from that of 2010.

 Throughout the United States, there are dozens of occupations which put workers at risk if they are not properly protected from the hazards of their working environment.
 Of course, by finding the proper equipment, these workers can stay protected and avoid injuries and illnesses.

-At Phillips Law Group, our workers compensation attorneys want to assure each worker throughout the state of Arizona is provided with the safety features they deserve, thus when a worker is injured our attorneys are here to fight for their justice.
+At Phillips Law Group, our workers compensation attorneys in Phoenix want to assure each worker throughout the state of Arizona is provided with the safety features they deserve, thus when a worker is injured our attorneys are here to fight for their justice.
 If you or a loved one has been injured or killed on the job, our attorneys will seek the maximum compensation benefits available.

 For more information, complete the Free Case Review form on this page Its that easy.